webdev-vignesh/streak-stack/README.md

 # About :scroll:
 Streak Stack is a Full Stack web application created for Habit tracking.
 It helps you to create and maintain a new habit for the time period of your choice.
 You can set daily, weekly and monthly goals with our application and track them with ease.

-You can login as a guest and test the application, you can also signup to save a copy of your habit records.
-Subscribe to pro membership and unlock special features which will be released soon.

 ## Technologies used: :hammer_and_wrench:
 ### Frontend :computer:
 - Next Js